uallas-tenorio/Python-Data-Analysis/README.md

 - Numpy.py - Merge and filter files using numpy
 - Criando Agrupamentos.ipynb - Using groupby, matplotlib (graphs) and cut by ranges
 - Identificando e Removendo Outliers.ipynb - Using groupby, boxplot and statistics patterns in order cleaning data.
 New data visualization with matplotlib
+- ETL Ibovespa.ipynb - Creating a simple process to analyse Excel sheets and transfer data to SQL Server Database.